 - Virtual coverage: If the two options above cannot be implemented at one of our sites – meaning we cannot generate or purchase renewable electricity directly – green power requirements can be covered virtually.
 For example, by entering into long-term PPAs that feed green power from specific sites into the supply grid in an amount that is equal to the amount consumed.

 By successively converting our production sites using a combination of the models described above, we consider the individual conditions at each site, as well as their respective energy requirements.

 On the way to becoming a climate-positive company, in 2020, we signed a large-scale Virtual Power Purchase Agreement (VPPA) in the US, where it is not possible for us to cover our electricity requirements with on-site production or direct purchase.
 We are committed to purchase 50 percent of the energy generated at a new wind farm in Bee County, Texas.
 This capacity is equal to 100 percent of the electricity that we use in our operations in the US, and covers more than 30 production sites.

-By 2040, we want to replace the last remaining fossil fuels used in our production with climate-neutral alternatives, such as biogas or gas obtained from converting CO2.
-We also aim to supply surplus carbon-neutral energy that Henkel does not need for its own purposes to third parties.
-In doing so, we will avoid emissions from our own activities, and also enable third parties to avoid potential emissions by using clean energy.
+By 2030, we aim to replace the last remaining fossil fuels used in our production that we use to generate process energy directly with carbon-neutral alternatives, such as biogas or biomass.
+We also aim to supply surplus carbon-neutral energy that Henkel does not need for its own purposes to third parties – thus becoming a climate-positive company in our production.
+In doing so, we will avoid emissions from our own activities, and also enable third parties to use carbon-neutral energy.